jaronschut/axonidea/README.md

 Plugin for IntelliJ Idea for AxonFramework

-Will support intellij Idea 11 and 12.
+Will support intellij Idea 12, and up in the future.
+Currently I do not have any plans to support old versions.